 Hurricane Katrina first made landfall on Aug.
 25, 2005, in Florida, weakening to a tropical storm as it briefly passed over land.
 It regained strength as its path turned northwest.
 The storm traveled the Gulf of Mexico and then made landfall on the Gulf Coast in southeast Louisiana near the town of Buras, on Aug.
 29, 2005.
 Katrina moved north along the Louisiana coast and made landfall again later the same day at the mouth of the Pearl River at the Louisiana/Mississippi border.

-How large and powerful was Hurricane Katrina?
+What category was Hurricane Katrina?

 Hurricane Katrina was an exceptionally large Category 5 hurricane as it approached the Gulf Coast.
 Category 5 storms have sustained winds in excess of 156 mph.
 Katrina’s hurricane-force winds of 160 mph extended 90 miles from the center, and tropical-storm-force winds stretched 200 miles in each direction from its center.
 Hurricanes are typically no more than 300 miles wide.
 Right before landfall, Hurricane Katrina weakened to a Category 3 hurricane with winds as strong as 125 mph.